ProcessosDatamob/DatamobAdmManual/administrators-manual/portal/dashboard.md

 {% hint style="warning" %}
 **IMPORTANT**

-The websites visited are retrieved by the **\<NomeProduto>** system's default web browser .
+The websites visited are retrieved by the **Datamob Enterprise** system's default web browser .
 This browser is called **Security Browser** and must be installed and configured on the devices.
 For details on managing and configuring the browser, see the [Security Browser](configuracoes/editar-politica/aplicativos/bloqueio-de-sites-security-browser.md) chapter.
 {% endhint %}

 ### Consumption indicator and history. <a href="#id-147n2zr" id="id-147n2zr"></a>